lukaszdobrzynski/Library/README.md

 - install Docker
 - checkout [Patroni](https://github.com/patroni/patroni) repository and adjust docker-compose build context in `Library.Database.Migrator.Psql` project
 - edit the local DNS mappings file (System32\drivers\etc\hosts on a Windows machine) and add `library-one`, `library-two` and `library-three` domain names to point to the loopback IP address (127.0.0.1)
-- navigate to Database directory and run `dbup.ps1` script
+- navigate to Database directory, run `dbup.ps1` script and wait for database migrations to complete
-- set the startup item in your IDE to `Library.API` project (not IIS Express) and run the selected configuration
+- set the startup item in your IDE to `Library.API` project (not IIS Express), run the selected configuration and wait for indexes to run to completion